patriciagaruiz/GIT-Ironhack-Data-Viz/README.md

 <h2 align="left">  Population Projections for Brasil </h2>

-Population projections for Brasil were prepared by IBGE (2010 to 2060) and IPEA (2060 to 2100).
+IBGE (2010 to 2060) and IPEA (2060 to 2100) are the source of Brazilian Population projections.

-Data about IPEA were colleted mannually.
+IPEA's data were mannually colleted.
 Data available at: https://www.ipea.gov.br/portal/index.php?option=com_content&view=article&id=38577&catid=10&Itemid=9.